 A 2012 study concluded that alkaline water with a pH of 8.8 denatured pepsin, which is an enzyme in the stomach that helps digest food.
 As well as buffering acid capacity.
 Buffers can be acidic or basic and are used to help bring a pH to a neutral level, it is not uncommon for athletes to put baking soda in their water in an effort to offset the build-up of lactic acid.

 The research on alkaline water as an effective treatment for acid reflux is still limited, but out of all the alkaline water myths, this is arguably the most credible.

 Even though many of the health benefits of alkaline water do not hold up, the bigger question is, is alkaline water safe to drink?

-Trying to lower the stomachs acidy might not be in your best interest, as it’s pH of 3 is needed to kill bacteria and pathogens.
+Trying to lower the stomach's acidity might not be in your best interest, as a pH of 3 is needed to begin the process of digestion as well as kill bacteria and pathogens.
 Those drinking alkaline water for heartburn should consult their doctor first.
-Alkaline water can also upset your stomach, and even dry our your skin.
+Alkaline water can also upset your stomach, and even dry outour your skin.

-However, overwhelmingly, alkaline water is safe to drink.
-There are no reported risks or dangers of drinking alkaline water.
+Adding this drink to your daily routine may put your bank account in danger, alkaline water appears to be safe to drink.
+There are no reported risks or dangers of drinking alkaline water in moderation.

 The Bottom Line

 Alkaline water may be safe to drink, but the founder of the Alkaline Diet, and author of The pH Miracle, Robert Young, was sentenced to jail time in 2017 for practicing medicine without a license.
 It just goes to show that all diet fads of so-called miracle superfood trends should be taken with a grain of salt.